210 W. 7th St.

 Last updated December 2018

-Cristina Blanton serves as the Associate Systemwide Compliance Officer and Privacy and Data Officer for the U.T.
+Cristina Blanton serves as the Associate Systemwide Compliance Officer and Privacy and Data Protection Officer for the U.T.
 System.
-She specializes in privacy protection laws including HIPAA and FERPA, and serves as the designated HIPAA Privacy Officer for the System.
-Cristina provides training and guidance on privacy related matters and issues surrounding the use of technology, as well as the legal implications of the use of education applications and the gathering, storing, and use of student information.
+She specializes in in state, federal, and international privacy protection laws, and serves as the designated HIPAA Privacy Officer for the System.
+Cristina provides training and guidance on privacy related matters and issues surrounding the use of technology, as well as the legal implications of the use of education applications and the gathering, storing, and use of student information, patient information, and other confidential data.

 Cristina has more than 17 years of experience in legal practice working, advising, collaborating and providing state and local level government entities and officials with an understanding of complex and ever-evolving laws and regulations.
 Prior to joining the Systemwide Compliance Office, Cristina worked for the Texas Association of School Boards as Senior Attorney and Special Risks Consultant, advising Texas school districts on issues related to student privacy, data security, breach response and myriad other school-business matters.
 Cristina serves as co-chair for the Higher Education Chief Privacy Officers section of EDUCAUSE and co-chair of the Texas Department of Information Resources Data Management Advisory Council.

 Last updated January 2022

 Krista Anderson serves as the Systemwide Title IX Coordinator for The University of Texas System.
 Ms. Anderson’s responsibilities include providing systemwide guidance, training materials, and resources on Title IX & Sexual Misconduct, Clery Act requirements, and Youth Protection Programs for minors on campus.

 Ms. Anderson has over 15 years of student affairs and higher education experience including overseeing a campus-wide Title IX program, developing victim advocacy services for students, administering a campus-wide crisis management program for student emergencies, managing threat assessment and behavior intervention strategies for student wellness issues, and working in residence life and academic/graduate affairs in additional capacities.